AntonPavlovich/Portfolio_publication_site/README.md

 ```

 ### Env variables
-Must be stored in .env sile inside project's root folder.
+Must be stored in .env file inside project's root folder.
 ```dotenv
 APP_PORT= #application port
 APP_HOST= #if you need to explicitly set host for static files